nest/nest-simulator/doc/installation/linux_install.rst

    :header-rows: 1
    :widths: 10 30

-   * - Path
+   * - Variable
      - Description
    * - ``NEST_INSTALL_DIR``
      - NEST installation directory.
 Contains ``bin``, ``lib``, etc.
    * - ``NEST_DATA_DIR``
-     - NEST finds standard *.sli files ``$NEST_DATA_DIR/sli``
+     - NEST finds standard *.sli files in ``$NEST_DATA_DIR/sli``
    * - ``NEST_DOC_DIR``
-     - NEST built-in online help finds help files ``$NEST_DOC_DIR/help``
+     - NEST built-in online help finds help files in ``$NEST_DOC_DIR/help``
    * - ``NEST_PYTHON_PREFIX``
      - The path where the PyNEST bindings are installed.
    * - ``PYTHONPATH``
      - Search path for non-standard Python module locations.
-Will be prepended to or created if it does not exist.
+Will be newly set or prepended to the already existing variable if it is already set.
    * - ``PATH``
      - Search path for binaries.
-Will be prepended to or created if it does not exist.
+Will be newly set or prepended to the already existing variable if it is already set.
    * - ``LD_LIBRARY_PATH``
      - Search path for shared objects (*.so files).
 Note: called ``DYLD_LIBRARY_PATH`` on MacOS.
-Will be prepended to or created if it does not exist.
+Will be newly set or prepended to the already existing variable if it is already set.

 If your operating system does not find the ``nest`` executable or if Python does not find the ``nest`` module, your path variables may not be set correctly.
 This may also be the case if Python cannot load the ``nest`` module due to missing or incompatible libraries.